c22dev/TrollBox/README.md

 ## Requirements
-**For this app to work properly, you need to install it via [TrollStore](https://github.com/opa334/TrollStore) v1.0.9 or newer to access to all features.
-Regular sideloading works up to iOS 16.1.2 using MacDirtyCow, but you will not be able to access to every tools.**
+**For this app to work properly, you need to install it via [TrollStore](https://github.com/opa334/TrollStore) v2.0.7 or newer to access to all features.**

 ## Credits
 - [TrollTools](https://github.com/sourcelocation/TrollTools)